 So how do we get more sleep during the week?

 “You need to make time for sleep,” says Stanley.
 “Getting good sleep is a choice; you need to decide whether you want to watch back-to-back that latest blockbuster TV series or get a good night’s sleep.
-You need to prioritise sleep.
+You need to prioritize sleep.
 Why would you want to waste a day asleep?
 It seems crazy; you’re not gaining any more time by staying up late in the week, you’re just cutting into your weekends.”

 You may argue that you have trouble falling asleep, but Stanley counters with, “most people don’t have insomnia, they just have a lifestyle, and they’re not willing to change it.”
 One study found that 49% of females age 18 to 24 valued sleep the least, in preference to their digital devices.
 So how do you fall asleep during the week?
 Turns out it needs to be a conscious decision to go to bed.